Problem Thyroid

 Ok...lets get to the problem thyroid test.

 Get some liquid iodine from the store or pharmacy.
 Lugo's brand is best but whatever they have will do.
 Now paint a spot about the size of a half dollar on your stomach somewhere.
-Now if it disappears in less than 24 hours your thyroid is starving for iodine and is not working like it was designed.
+If it disappears in less than 12 hours your thyroid is starving for iodine and is not working like it was designed.
 Its that simple!

 The thyroid must have iodine to function!